 Insurance companies determine risk for homeowners insurance by weighing factors such as the type of home (some newer homes have safer materials) and the area in which a home is located, to name a few.
 Read the following information to learn more about factors that affect your homeowners insurance costs.

 Insurance companies often offer a number of special credits to help cut the cost of insurance when their customers have done something to reduce risks.
 In some cases, these credits are a way to reward valued customers for their loyalty and continued business.
 These credits are described in general terms.
-You might want to check with an independent agent or Travelers representative to find out the specific details of credits offered by your insurer.
-Your agent will also be able to tell you which credits are available in your state, too, because these credits aren’t available everywhere.
+You might want to check with an independent agent to find out the specific details of credits offered by your insurer.
+Your agent will also be able to tell you which credits are available in your state, too, because these credits aren't available everywhere.

 Homeowners association credit: Homes located in eligible homeowners associations may qualify for credit.
 This is because homeowners in an association are likely to have a stronger sense of community and tend to watch out for one another.
 That means you've lowered your risk.